-- Basic theory of traditional Chinese medicine (9 hours) The basic theory of TCM including the Yin-Yang theory, Zang-Fu theory, etc. will be introduced so that the students will learn the principles used by the ancient people to think about our body and treat diseases.
+- Basic theory of traditional Chinese medicine (9 hours) The basic theory of TCM including the Yin-Yang theory, the Zang-Fu theory, etc., will be introduced so that students will learn the principles used by ancient people to think about the human body and treat diseases.

 2. Field Excursions

 - Visit to Tianjin Tasly Pharmaceutical Group (Modern TCM manufacturer) (2 days) This is a representative TCM company for modern TCM production methods.
 From this trip, students will experience a modern TCM manufacturer and learn about the production of modern TCM products.
-The modern facilities, modern dosage forms of TCM will be exhibited.
+The modern facilities and modern dosage forms will be exhibited.

 - Visit the TCM pharmacy departments of different hospitals (2 days) These will be Peking University Health Science Center affiliated hospitals, including People Hospital, Third Hospital and Peking Union Hospital.

 3. Beginner Mandarin

 Upon arrival in Peking, students will receive an orientation to the city and take 28 hours of instruction in Mandarin (2 Credits for language course).

 TCM study abroad courses will be conducted at the Peking University School of Pharmaceutical Sciences, a sister school to the University of Connecticut School of Pharmacy.
 During the stay, students will be housed in dormitories at the university’s main campus in the heart of Beijing.
 Excursions will be taken to many famous sites including the breathtaking Great Wall of China, Forbidden City, and Summer Palace, among other fascinating points of interest.
 For more information please contact Professor Diane Burgess at firstname.lastname@example.org.